anh0001/esp32-owl-companion/README.md

 ## API Endpoints

-The owl robot provides a RESTful API for monitoring and sensor data integration:
+The owl robot provides a comprehensive RESTful API for controlling all aspects of its functionality:

 ### API Endpoint Overview